TG9541/W1209/README.md

 `Cor.`| -2.0 - 2.0 | 0.0 | °C | thermometer offset (for corrections around desired set-point)
 `hYS.`| 0.1 - 2.0 | 0.5 | °C | thermostat hysteresis (difference between the lower and the upper trip points)

+In most, if not all, applications changing the trip delay parameter `dEL.` should not be required.

+## Using the Data Log

+The data logger feature uses the upper 576 bytes of the internal EEPROM (of which 512 bytes are undocumented and thus possibly unavailable in some devices) for a 144 entry ring-buffer.
+The logger interval (time between samples) can be defined in the range from 6 minutes (0.1h) to 10h by the menu item `LoG.`.

+The following items are recorded:

+  * Lowest temperature
+  * Highest temperature
+  * Heating duty cycle `DC = 100% * t.on/(t.on + t.off)`
+  * Number of relay cycles

 The data log can be accessed through the Forth console with the command `L.dump`.
 The log can be wiped with the command `L.wipe`.
 To use the Forth console, connect a serial interface adapter to the `+` and `-` key pins.

-## Using the Data Log

 The following chart demonstrates the influence of insulation improvements, a hysteresis parameter change, and the effect of heating temperature setback overnight in my living room: